 For all recruitments, the eligibility of the researcher will be determined at the date of their first recruitment in the action.
 This status will not evolve over the lifetime of the action, even if they are re-recruited at another beneficiary.

 3.3 Secondments

-Secondments of the researcher to other beneficiaries and associated partners/associated partners linked to other beneficiaries - from academic and/or non-academic sectors- are encouraged, but should be relevant, feasible and beneficial for the researchers, and in line with the project objectives.
-They are an integral part of the research proposal and must be described in the proposal.
-Any subsequent changes in the secondment plan during the project implementation must be pre-approved by the European Research Executive Agency (REA).
+Secondments of the researcher to other beneficiaries and associated partners/associated partners linked to other beneficiaries - from the academic and/or non-academic sector- are encouraged, but should be relevant, feasible and